facelessuser/coloraide/docs/src/markdown/interpolation.md

 As `discrete()` is built on [`steps()`](#steps), it can take all the same arguments.
 Check out [`steps()`](#steps) to learn more.

-/// warning | Discrete and Longer Hue Arcs
-Due to the way interpolation with "longer" hue arcs work, it is impossible to combine discrete interpolation and "longer" hue arcs when interpolating in polar spaces.
-All other hue modes should work fine, but it is recommended to not use "longer" when using "discrete".
-///

 ## Hue Interpolation

 In interpolation, hues are handled special allowing us to control the way in which hues are evaluated.
 By default, the